TGM-HIT/syt5-gek1051-mobile-application-budgeteer/CONTRIBUTION.md

 To summarize the Website a little bit, you should always start the Commit Message with a Verb like "Add", "Remove", etc. and then summarize the Work you have done.

+## Branch Rules

+### Main Branch
+- Contains all the code and description of the project.

+### Pull Requests

+- To implement your changes to the main branch, you have to create a Pull Request.
+- The Pull Request has to be reviewed by one contributor of the team, before the changes will be intergrated

 # Sources